AFrameWorker/adorable-lua-framework/README.md

 # Example of game modding

 Say, you want to give a game full Lua moddability...
 Well, you can easily do that with ALF (adorable-lua-framework).
 Simply copy the templategame folder and rename the folder to whatever you want, then grab the executable of the game you'd like to modify, and shove it into _luacompiled.
+And then RENAME the executable so it ends with a .code extension.
+(As per main.lua's MAIN_Setup() function)

 Next, we need to modify templategame.lua (ideally, you should rename this to something else.)